Jake McCarthy Player Props: Diamondbacks vs. Dodgers

-Jake McCarthy and the Arizona Diamondbacks take the field on Opening Day versus Julio Urias and the Los Angeles Dodgers on March 30 at 10:10 PM ET.
+On Friday, Jake McCarthy (coming off going 0-for-3) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
+First pitch is at 10:10 PM ET.

+In his previous game he had a hitless performance (0-for-3) against the Dodgers.

 Jake McCarthy Game Info & Props vs. the Dodgers